Sethis/weller/README.md

 ### Roadmap:
 - Add redis storage
-- Work and with stability and security
+- Work and work with stability and security